Our shearling jacket: what I saw during production in the Parisian workshop

 This is the very small, sharp knife that is used to cut skins with precision.

-Another point that surprised me : all parts of the jacket which are very flat, such as the piping on the pockets, are flattened by hand with a small hammer , in order to take shape.
+Another point that surprised me : all parts of the jacket that are very flat, such as the piping on the pockets, are flattened by hand with a small hammer , in order to take shape.

-#3 Clipping, for a perfect cut
+#3 Mowing, for a haircut

-shearing lambskin wool
+shearing lamb skin wool

 #4 Combing, for perfect finishes